 Sponsored by the Mississippi Economic Council (MEC) and the State Chamber of Commerce, Mississippi Scholars is a program that encourages high school students to take a more rigorous course of study, including STEM-focused coursework, to prepare for success in university coursework or technical training necessary to compete in the 21st century job market.
-Mississippi Scholars is managed by an MEC affiliate, the Public Education Forum of Mississippi, and benefits from partnerships with local business leaders working through local chambers of commerce and other community, business, and economic development organizations.
-Since its inception in 2003, the Mississippi Scholars program has recognized more than 46,000 graduates from more than 120 schools and/or districts for completing the program.
+Mississippi Scholars is managed by an MEC affiliate, The Public Education Forum of Mississippi, and benefits from partnerships with local business leaders working through local chambers of commerce and other community, business, and economic development organizations.
+Since its inception in 2003, the Mississippi Scholars program has recognized more than 57,725 graduates for completing the program.

-MEC added a second track, Mississippi Scholars Tech Master, which recognizes high school students who take a specific course of study aimed at more immediate career-readiness.
+MEC added a second track, Mississippi Scholars Tech Master, that recognizes high school students who take a specific course of study aimed at more immediate career-readiness in Career Technical Education (CTE).
 In addition to coursework, Mississippi Scholars Tech Master students must meet attendance and performance standards aimed to prepare them for either direct entry into careers or further study and certification not necessarily requiring a four-year college approach.
-Mississippi Scholars Tech Master is now offered more than 100 school districts and has recognized more than 1,000 high school graduates in its pilot phase and its first full-year ramp-up.
-Since its rollout in 2014, over 5,000 graduates have received the Tech Master designation.
+Mississippi Scholars Tech Master has recognized more than 10,352 high school graduates since its rollout in 2014 with the Tech Master designation.
+Additionally, Mississippi Scholars and or Tech Master has a footprint in all 82 counties in Mississippi.